Novel Topological Effects in Dense QCD in a Magnetic Field: Topological and LLL Origin of the Anomalous Electric Four-Current

-The anomalous electric four-current has a topological origin.
-One way to see this is by first observing that the axion term in (\ref{EA-2}) is nothing but the chiral anomaly.
-Ignoring the gap $m$ for a moment, and considering $\partial_\mu \theta$ as a background axial gauge field, one can take the functional derivative of the action with respect to the axial gauge field, and then take the divergence of the result to find that the axial four-current $J_5^{\mu}$ obeys the anomalous continuity equation
+The topological origin of the anomalous electric four-current can be clearly seen from the fact that the term that produces the anomalous electric four-current is also responsible for the chiral anomaly, which is topological in nature as explained below.
+To see this, let us go back to the expression (\ref{Z-theta}) and consider $\partial_\mu \theta$ as a background axial gauge field.
+We can derive the equation for the axial current by taking the functional derivative of the action with respect to the axial gauge field, and then take the divergence of the result to show that the axial four-current $J_5^{\mu}$ obeys the anomalous continuity equation

+The presence of a mass just add a term to this equation, but the anomalous contribution will still be present.
 Going to Euclidean space does not change the form of this equation.
 Now, notice that the r.h.s. of (\ref{chiralanomaly}) can be written as the total derivative of a Chern-Simons current